 Figure 3 Path to Deploying Code from the Development Environment to Test Environments

-This diagram is a placeholder until the onboarding of the DIP Provider has been completed and there is a better understanding of the path for code deployments to the various Test Environments.
+This diagram articulates the ideal path to deploy code to the Test Environments.
+It should be noted that whilst the preference is for Core Systems Providers to utilise a Staging Environment it is recognised that not all will do so.

 Environment Overview

 The following table is the assumed usage strategy for each central system environment required for test phases.
+Whilst it is the Programme preference that Central Parties have a SIT Staging Environment it is not mandatory.
+It should also be noted that some Central Parties may not provide separate environments for SIT-A, SIT-B and UIT.

 The actual timelines will be agreed with the Programme and a reference will be added here when that is available: